Mike Kennerty

 Michael Brian Kennerty (born July 20, 1980) is an American musician and record producer.
 He is best known as the rhythm guitarist for The All-American Rejects, as well as playing guitar for Screeching Weasel.
-As a producer he has worked with such artists as Masked Intruder, Direct Hit, Screeching Weasel, The Copyrights, and Red City Radio.
+As a producer he has worked with such artists as Masked Intruder, Direct Hit!, Screeching Weasel, The Copyrights, Red City Radio, and Geoff Palmer.
 He lives in Edmond, Oklahoma, where his studio is also located.